Obscured 22

 Epic/Native Tongue ES-784 1982

 A limited edition bonus track on the B-side of the Faraway Places single.
-This was their final release, after which singer Peter Farnan formed Boom Crash Opera; he was also in a late 90s line-up of the Masters Apprentices.
+This was their final release, after which singer Peter Farnan formed Boom Crash Opera; he was also in a late 90s line-up of the Masters Apprentices. - Pat Wilson

 Bop Girl (Ross Wilson) 3:49